-Years ago I worked at an auto parts store.
-I didn’t know all that much about auto parts, but after a short period of time, the owner trusted me enough to leave town for a weekend and put me in charge.
+Years ago, I worked at an auto parts store.
+I didn’t know much about auto parts, but after a short period, the owner trusted me enough to leave town for a weekend and put me in charge.
 Sure, I made mistakes, but he trusted me to use my best judgment.
 It was an incredible learning experience, not to mention a confidence booster.
 He took advantage of my mistakes and turned them into learning opportunities so that I would do it right the next time.
 Then he trusted me enough to leave again.

-John Venhuizen, Ace Hardware’s CEO summed it up well in an interview: “Every time a customer walks through our doors, that customer is trusting our associates (employees) to help them to solve a problem, and to buy the right product.
-Possibly, that solution we come up with involves the home where their kids sleep every night.
+John Venhuizen, Ace Hardware’s CEO, summed it up well in an interview: “Every time a customer walks through our doors, that customer trusts our associates (employees) to help them solve a problem and to buy the right product.
+The solution we come up with possibly involves the home where their kids sleep every night.
 Now, whenever you accept advice from someone about what you’re supposed to do in order to protect and take care of your home, that’s a significant leap of faith.
-That means the level of trust and emotional connection that associate needs to be able to build up with the customer is huge.
-By the same token, the trust and emotional connection the store owner builds up with the associates has to be pretty huge too.
+That means the level of trust and emotional connection that an associate needs to be able to build up with the customer is huge.
+By the same token, the trust and emotional connection the store owner builds up with the associates must also be pretty huge.
 So, we know that in order to win that high level of trust with the consumer, we have to establish a trusting relationship with the employee first.”

-In the perfect business relationship, trust abounds.
-Not just between the customer and the company, but also inside of the company.
+In a perfect business relationship, trust abounds not just between the customer and the company but also inside the company.
 It enhances the customer experience.
 It enhances the employee experience.
 In business, trust is a must!

 NOTE: This article is a modified excerpt from Shep Hyken’s book Amaze Every Customer Every Time: 52 Tools for Delivering the Most Amazing Customer Service on the Planet.